top of page

 Raquel with Open House at the 2019 LAWAH Convergencia/Convergence

-Raquel Ocando, 66, likes to look ahead and consider how different aspects of a situation might play out over time.
+Raquel Ocando, who is in her 60s, likes to look ahead and consider how different aspects of a situation might play out over time.
 This talent for conceptualizing has served her well in her careers, first as an architect and now as an artist – a painter and sculptor with a flair for interior design and remodeling.

 Her approach also has given the artist access to people, opportunities, and places that she never imagined.
 “You never know when you’re going to find an opportunity,” Raquel said.